dboddie/fuse-adfs/README.txt

 As a normal user, you can now mount an ADFS image with the ``fuse_adfs.py`` utility, using the following syntax::

-  fuse_adfs.py <mount point> <image path>
+  fuse_adfs.py <mount point> -o image=<image path>

-If the mount point does not exist, a directory will be created for it, otherwise an existing directory can be used instead.
-Note that, if the directory is not empty, its contents will be inaccessible until after the image has been unmounted - they will not be deleted.
+Note that the mount point must refer to an empty directory.

 Unmounting an image